SplitmediaLabsLimited/xui-old/README.md

 ## Plugins

-All plugins should include all files distributed and packaged into the XUI framework in order to work correctly.
+All plugins should import `xui.js` in order to work correctly.
+This is a library containing all the methods of the XUI plugin framework.

 ### *Source Plugins*

 Source plugins are those that are added to the stage for recording.
-Source plugins are composed of two parts: the source and the configuration.
-The source is an HTML file that will be captured in a recording or a live stream.
+Source plugins are composed of two parts: the source/base HTML and the configuration HTML.
+The source/base is an HTML file that will be captured in a recording or a live stream.
 The configuration is an HTML file that allows a user to manipulate elements within a source.
-The XUI framework provides methods to allow communication between the source and the configuration HTML.
+The XUI framework provides methods to allow communication between the source and the configuration HTML. `xui.js` must be imported into both the base and the configuration in order for the components to work properly.

-In order to quickly develop a working prototype of a plugin, developers should host their source and configuration HTML either remotely or locally.
+In order to quickly develop a working prototype of a plugin, developers should host their source and configuration HTML (this may be done either remotely or locally).
 A user may add the plugin to their presentation by adding a Web Page URL source, and entering the URL for the source HTML.

 Right-clicking a source opens a configuration window, which developers can implement.
 The XUI framework allows for sources to specify where their configuration HTML is hosted.
 This is accomplished by specifying metadata in their source HTML, as seen in the following example:

 `<meta name="config-url" content="http://www.xspl.it/plugin/test-config.html">`

-If the files from the XUI Framework have been included in the source HTML, then this metadata should already be automatically processed.
+If `xui.js` has been included in the source HTML, then this metadata should already be automatically processed.

-In addition to the application methods exposed by the XUI Framework, there are also a number of methods available for the rendering of the configuration HTML.
-For more information about developing the configuration window, check [this link](#configClass).
+In addition to the application methods exposed by the XUI Framework, there are also a number of methods available for the configuration window.
+For more information about rendering/developing the configuration window, check [this link](#configClass).
+For more information about handling source plugin configuration through the configuration window, check [this link](#configObject).

 ### *Script Plugins*